Areas of Learning

 Learning for living

-We believe it is important to get to know yourself really well at this stage of your life so that you can understand more about the future you would like to have and how to get the support you need to make it happen.
+We believe it is important to get to know yourself really well at this stage of your life so that you can understand more about the future you would like to have and how to get the skills and support you need to make it happen.

 Perhaps you find busy or noisy places challenging or maybe you are trying to take more responsibility for your health … life as a young adult is all about learning more ways to help yourself, understand the world around you and become more independent.

 I want to work